DivneetSingh26/JShell/README.md

 timeline within a group of 3.
 - Incrementally developed the application with fluctuating requirements from client
-- Delivered a Java shell capable of emulating the commands: mkdir, cd, ls, pwd, mv, cp, cat, curl, pushd, popd, history, !n, and grep
+- Delivered a Java shell capable of emulating the commands: mkdir, cd, ls, pwd, mv, cp, cat, curl, pushd, popd, printd, history, !n, save, exit, find, evalinput, get and grep